szczerbi/ConnectFourHackathon/README.md

 ** PLEASE set the PlayerName to a unique identifier for your bot - this is how we know who wins/loses!
 ** If your bot returns an invalid move, it will be prompted again.
-Any bot that returns 10 invalid moves in a row is automagically forfeits the match.
+Any bot that returns 10 invalid moves in a row automagically forfeits the match.